Myrmex/overview/cadmus/dev/concepts/lookup.md

 - we must be able to draw EIDs _from parts or from items_, assuming the convention by which an item can be assigned an EID via its generic _metadata_ part.
 - we must let users pick _the preferred combination_ of components which once assembled build a unique, yet human-friendly identifier.

 To this end, the asserted ID component provides an internal lookup mechanism based on data pins and metadata conventions.
-When users want to add an ID referring to some internal entity, either found in a part or corresponding to an item, he just has to pick the type of desired lookup (when more than a single lookup search definition is present), and type some characters to get the first N pins starting with these characters; he can then pick one from the list.
+When users want to add an ID referring to some internal entity, either found in a part or corresponding to an item, he just has to pick the type of desired lookup (when more than a single lookup search definition is present), and type some characters to get the first N pins including these characters; he can then pick one from the list.

 >The type of lookup is just the name of any of the `IndexLookupDefinition`'s specified in your project.
 When there is only one, the brick component is smart enough to use it silently.
 Otherwise, it will show an additional control in the UI where you can pick the lookup definition you want to use.
 This allows using different lookup definitions, leveraging different pin names and filtering criteria.